By Birger Sevaldson

-The practice of designers is forced into a process of change because the world is rapidly changing.
-The forces that drive this change are caused by globalisation and the need for sustainability.
-These demands increase the complexity of the design process immensely.
+Designers are forced into a process of change because the world is rapidly changing.
+The forces that drive this change are caused by globalisation and the need for sustainability, and need to stay ahead of changes increases the complexity of the design process immensely.

-Designers are especially well suited to cope with the complexity of the real world because of three reasons: they are trained to synthesise from complex and fuzzy material and they are able to visualise which is an enormous advantage for thinking in complexity.
-Visualisation is both implemented as process technique and for communication.
-Finally designers are creative people trained to come up with new solutions.
+Designers are especially well suited to cope with the complexity of the real world for three reasons: they are trained to synthesise from complex and fuzzy material and can visualise, which is an enormous advantage for thinking about complex issues.
+When working with complexity many issues and relations need to be understood.
+Our mental capacity is limited.
+Visualizing complex systems helps us to keep more details and relations in the forefront.
+Visualisation is both implemented as a process technique and is used for communication.
+Finally, designers are creative people trained to come up with new solutions.

-Systems Oriented Design instrumentalises these three abilities of the designers to change the profession to be better able to solve the pressing problems we are confronted with.
-At their best designers work creatively and intuitively to generate holistic and synergetic solutions to complex challenges.
-Systems Oriented Design emphasises these abilities as central and it trains systems thinking and systems practice as a skill and an art.
+SOD instrumentalises these three abilities to better help designers be able to solve the pressing problems we all are confronted with.
+At their best, designers work creatively and intuitively to generate holistic and synergetic solutions to complex challenges.
+SOD emphasises these abilities, and it trains systems thinking and systems practice as a skill and an art.

-Systems Oriented Design is informed by modern systems thinking and theories such as Soft Systems Method, Systems Architecting, and Critical Systems Thinking.
-But it contains also a series of proprietary concepts, methods, and techniques.
-Amongst them we find GIGAmapping, catastrophic scenario games, outcroppings, incubation and synthesising workshops.
-Systems thinking is regarded as a genuine creative tool in design.
+SOD is informed by modern systems thinking and theories such as soft systems method, systems architecting and critical systems thinking.
+However, SOD contains a series of proprietary concepts, methods, and techniques.
+Amongst them are GIGA-mapping, ZIP analyses and impact and threshold analyses.
+SOD is regarded as a genuine creative tool in design.

-SOD with Birger Sevaldson founded the Relating Systems Thinking and Design symposia in 2012.
-This resulted in the founding of the Systemic Design Research Network (www.systemic-design.net) Systemic Design was chosen as a term for the larger pluralistic field covering all discussions about systems in design and design in for and of systems, where different approaches are encouraged.
-SOD is probably the most designerly approach in the field of systemic design.
+An offspring of SOD is the Relating Systems Thinking and Design (RSD) symposia starting in 2012.
+This resulted in the founding of the Systemic Design Research Network (www.systemic-design.net).
+Systemic design was chosen as a term for the larger pluralistic field covering all discussions about systems in design and design for and of systems, where different approaches are encouraged.
+SOD is one of the most design-oriented approaches in the field of systemic design.